How does Optune Lua work?

 Who can prescribe Optune Lua for MPM?

-Optune Lua can be prescribed by radiation oncologists with prescribing privileges only after completing an FDA-mandated certification training course given by the device manufacturer (Novocure®).
+Optune Lua can be prescribed by health care professionals with prescribing privileges only after completing an FDA-mandated certification training course given by the device manufacturer (Novocure®).

 Additionally, because Optune Lua was approved through a Humanitarian Device Exemption (HDE) pathway, only prescribers at facilities with an Institutional Review Board (IRB) or appropriate local committee (LC), which have granted approval to use Optune Lua, will be allowed to prescribe Optune Lua.1,4